 The When There Are Nine (WTAN) scholarship was inspired by a commitment to honor the legacy of the late Justice Ruth Bader Ginsburg.
 The WTAN scholarship seeks to advance equity and diversity within the legal profession by expanding career opportunities for women attorneys and supporting those attorneys in their legal educations and careers.

 Some application deadlines have not yet been announced.
 In those cases, the dates posted are based on the scholarship provider’s most recent information.
 Please confirm each deadline via the provider’s website.

-Open to all women, including students who consistently live and self-identify as women, regardless of their gender assignment at birth.
+The WTA9 Scholarship is open to all women, including students who consistently live and self-identify as women, regardless of their gender assignment at birth.

 Those attending law school in or around New York City and those who aspire to practice in New York are encouraged to apply, and will benefit most from the mentorship and local events that will be largely based in New York City.